-Incorporation of CCS leads to restrictions on operational flexibility due to constraints in the part-load operation of CO2 capture and compression, which is typically limited to 70% turn-down.
+Incorporation of Carbon Capture and Storage (CCS) solutions leads to restrictions on operational flexibility due to constraints in the part-load operation of CO_2 capture and compression, which is typically limited to 70% turndown.
 The impact of this is an increase of hot start-up to 1-2 hours and cold start-up to 3-4 hours.
 Strategies should be developed to reduce the impact of CCS on operational flexibility.